biopet/extracttagsfromgtf/README.md

 dedicate data analysis task or added as part of [BIOPET pipelines](http://biopet-docs.readthedocs.io/en/latest/).

 #  About this tool
-ExtractTagsFromGtf extracts tags from a GTF file.
+ExtractTagsFromGtf extracts tags from a GTF refflat file.

 #  Documentation